sderosiaux/guidelines-to-create-a-strong-website/README.md

   - DNS+Handshake+TLS Preconnect <link>
   - Resource Prefetch (low priority)
   - Prerender <link>
-  - Think about the critical css path
+  - Think about the critical css path.
+Inject it in the `<head>` directly
   - Shrink your js/css bundles
   - Load unnecessary modules after the initial rendering
   - Delay if not in the viewport at first sight